marcosalinas777/sqllogisticsdatabase/README.md

       ![image](https://github.com/marcosalinas777/sqllogisticsdatabase/assets/95108103/8ebcd5ac-291e-4b7f-8447-39b8e390ae1a)
 <br>
       <br>
       <b>So now for the PercentageLateOrders, we get a decimal value like we should.
-BUt to make the output easier to read, let's cut the PercentLateOrders off at 2 digits to the right of the decimal point  </b>
+But to make the output easier to read, let's cut the PercentLateOrders off at 2 digits to the right of the decimal point</b>
   <br>
     <br>
     ;With LateOrders as(